dennisafa/StokeMap/README.md

-# StokeMap
+# StokesMap
-physics application

-Calculates 3 stoke parameters color coded to a triangle
+1) Click on Generate Color Map

-Upload txt files by the following format: x y s1^2 s2^2 s3^2
+2) Upload txt files by the following format: x y s1^2 s2^2 s3^2
 Must be a .txt file.
 Must have the values x,y,s1^2,s2^2,s3^2 in exactly that order, with space inbetween.
+3) Use X and Y boxes to input any value of X and Y on the generated graph.
+It will return the RGB color.